Comprehensive Samsung QN85C TV Review and TV Comparisons

 The QN85C series embraces Samsung’s NeoSlim Design, featuring a built-in 2.2.2-channel Dolby Atmos speaker system.
 Object Tracking Sound syncs audio with onscreen action, while Q-Symphony 3.0 combines TV speakers with an external Samsung soundbar for an immersive experience.

-Gamers benefit from Samsung’s Gaming Hub, facilitating access to Xbox, Nvidia GeForce Now, Amazon Luna, Utomik, and other cloud gaming services.
+Samsung’s Gaming Hub offers benefits to gamers.
+It facilitates access to Xbox, Nvidia GeForce Now, Amazon Luna, Utomik, and other cloud gaming services.
 Bluetooth game controllers are compatible, and four HDMI 2.1 inputs support 4K 120Hz input from consoles like PS5 or Xbox Series X.

 AspectEvaluation